-If you’re coming to ski here in our stunning Rocky Mountains, prepare to battle the notorious Interstate 70.
+If you’re coming to ski here in our stunning Rocky Mountains and explore the best Colorado ski resorts, prepare to battle the notorious Interstate 70.
 It is the gateway to over a dozen ski resorts and is also famous for its congested traffic and the occasional accident.
 The winter weather conditions, steep inclines and high-speed traffic makes this a challenging drive.
 Lucky for you, as a local skier who braves the I-70 on a daily basis every winter, I’m going to give away my secrets on avoiding traffic, alternative routes and the best places to fill up both your car and stomach!

 The bulk of the drive for destination skiers is from Denver International Airport to Glenwood Springs (where you turn off for Aspen Area Ski Resorts) and this takes a minimum of 3 hours.
 The I-70 "Corridor" covers most of the big resorts (Keystone, Breckenridge, Copper Mountain, Vail and Beaver Creek) and there are seven segments to this journey: